benkeen/generatedata/DEVELOPMENT.md

 I've found that sometimes that command chokes and you have to wait a few minutes before it runs properly.
 Presumably it's because the docker container was still in the process of booting up.

-#### Other handy Docker commands

-TODO.

 ### Troubleshooting

-> ERROR: for db  Cannot start service db: error while creating mount source path '/host_mnt/Users/benkeen/generatedata-site.com/data/db': mkdir /host_mnt/Users/benkeen/generatedata-site.com/data/db: no such file or directory
+> ERROR: for db  Cannot start service db: error while creating mount source path '/host_mnt/xxx/data/db': mkdir /host_mnt/Users/xxx/data/db: no such file or directory
   ERROR: Encountered errors while bringing up the project.

 Restarting Docker seemed to fix this.
 I did that via the UI tool.